liflab/beepbeep-3-book/markdown/palettes/README.md

 Pushing true
 ```

 We have pushed two events into `g`, but `g` in turn did not output anything.
-To understand why, we must go back to the definition we gave of operator **G**: it returns `true` on the current input event, if and only only if *p* is true for the current event *and* all subsequent events.
+To understand why, we must go back to the definition we gave of operator **G**: it returns `true` on the current input event, if and only if *p* is true for the current event *and* all subsequent events.
 But how can `g` know about future events?
 Therefore, after receiving the first event (`true`), no definite output value for this event can be determined yet.
 The same reasoning applies for the second event that is pushed to `g`, which again produces no output.

 Let us see what happens when we push some more events to `g`: